-The business uses a number of weekly and monthly operational KPIs to manage the performance of the business, focused on trading effectiveness, service proposition and business overheads.
-These KPIs are the gross profit margin and the operating profit margin and are aligned to overall strategic targets.
-Going forward the Company will report a set of KPI's that accurately set out the underlying performance of the business.
+The Board uses a variety of weekly and monthly operational KPIs to manage the performance of the business, focused on trading effectiveness, service proposition and business overheads.
+Examples of these KPIs are gross profit margin and operating profit margin and these are aligned to overall strategic targets.